Type semigroups for twisted groupoids and a dichotomy for groupoid C*-algebras: The type semigroup

 \begin{proof} The family~\(\OO\) of subsets of~\(X\) belonging to~\(\B\) is a basis for the topology and consists of compact open sets by assumption.
 Therefore, any compact open subset of~\(X\) is a finite union of sets in~\(\OO\).
 Since~\(\OO\) is closed under finite unions, this means that~\(\OO\) consists of all compact open subsets of \(X\).
 If \(U\in\B\), then any compact open subset \(V\subseteq U\) is of the form \(U\cdot \s(V)\).
 Here \(\s(V)\in\OO\) because it is compact and open.
 So \(V = U\cdot \s(V) \in \B\).
 Hence~\(\B\) is closed under taking compact open subsets.

-Next, we claim that any~\(U\in \B_0\) is a disjoint union of bisections in~\(\B\).
-Indeed, since~\(\B\) is a basis and~\(U\) is compact,~\(U\) is a finite union of bisections in~\(\B\), and we can refine this to a disjoint union because \(\B\) is closed under compact open subsets.
+Next, we claim that any \(U\in \B_0\) is a disjoint union of bisections in~\(\B\).
+Indeed, since~\(\B\) is a basis and~\(U\) is compact, \(U\) is a finite union of bisections in~\(\B\), and we can refine this to a disjoint union because~\(\B\) is closed under compact open subsets.
 By this claim, \(\F(\B)=\F(\B_0)\).
 This implies that the relations \(\precsim_\B\) and~\(\precsim_{\B_0}\) are the same.
-Then so are the type semigroups defined by \(\B\) and~\(\B_0\). \end{proof} The following lemma generalises \cite{Ma:Purely_infinite_groupoids}*{Proposition~6.1} to twisted non-Hausdorff groupoids.
+Then so are the type semigroups defined by \(\B\) and~\(\B_0\). \end{proof}

+The following lemma generalises \cite{Ma:Purely_infinite_groupoids}*{Proposition~6.1} to twisted non-Hausdorff groupoids.
 This is stated in~\cite{Ma:Purely_infinite_groupoids} without a proof.

 \begin{lemma} Let \(D=\Cst(\Gr,\LL)\) be the \(\Cst\)\nb-algebra for the twisted groupoid \((\Gr,\LL)\) and let \(\B\subseteq S(\LL)\subseteq \Bis(\Gr)\) be an inverse semigroup basis for~\(\Gr\) that consists of bisections that trivialise the bundle~\(\LL\).
 Suppose that the open supports of \((a_i)_{i=1}^n\), \((b_j)_{j=1}^m\subseteq \Cont_0(X)^+\) belong to~\(\OO\).
 If \(\sum_{i=1}^n [1_{\supp(a_i)}] \precsim \sum_{j=1}^m [1_{\supp(b_j)}]\) in \(S_\B(\Gr)\), then \(\sum_{i=1}^n [a_i] \precsim \sum_{j=1}^m [b_j]\) in \(W(D)\subseteq \Cu(D)\). \end{lemma}